Pointwise convergence of the Klein-Gordon flow: Strategy of the proof

 Then we perform a direct analysis to show that $\omega$-almost surely the linear part of the flow converges to the initial datum almost everywhere (in fact everywhere and uniformly).
 This only requires to take advantage of the sub-Gaussian nature of the randomization.
 Regarding the nonlinear contribution, we will reduce to prove, as before, a suitable rigorous version of the informal maximal bound\footnote{Note that $v_{\pm}$ depends on $w$ even if we are not stressing this out in the notation.}

 Now the important point is that the above inequality requires $s > 1/2$ regularity (in the scale of the restriction spaces), while we are working with initial data that are, $w$-almost surely, just in $H^{\sigma}$ and we only assumed $\sigma >0$.
-Here we must crucially use the fact that, $w$-almost surely, the Duhamel contribution $v_{\pm}$ exhibits a $\frac12-\varepsilon$ smoothing (again in the scale of the restriction spaces) for $\varepsilon > 0$ arbitrarily small.
-To do so we will adapt to the restriction space setting the argument from \cite{BurqTzvet}.
+We will be able to avoid this issue using (crucially) the probabilistic smoothing of the Duhamel contribution $v_{\pm}$ (more precisely, we need at least $\frac12-\varepsilon$ smoothing, for some $\varepsilon >0$, in order to prove the key equation \eqref{eq:12epsilon-smoothing} below).
+In order to take advantage of the smoothing effect in our framework we will adapt to the restriction space setting the argument from \cite{BurqTzvet}.
 This will allow us to work just above the $L^2$ level (recall $\sigma >0$).

+\begin{remark} The method used in this paper presumably adapts to higher order nonlinearities.
+For instance, one can focus on $N(u) = |u|^{\alpha-1}u$, $\alpha \geq 3$.
+For this nonlinearity the critical scaling for local well-posedness is $s_c = \frac{3}{2} - \frac{2}{\alpha-1}$.
+Assuming that one can prove LPW for $s > s_c$ (that is for instance the case when $\alpha \in [3, 5)$, see Theorem 1.1 of \cite{SX15}), we expect that the techniques developed in this paper would allow to deduce pointwise convergence to the initial data in the deterministic setting in the sub-critical regime.
+Regarding the super-critical regime, if we consider initial data obtained from the randomization of an $H^{\sigma}$ function, we guess that our method would imply almost sure almost everywhere (a.s., a.e.) pointwise convergence to the initial data as long as